erafkin/spotify-api-test/backend/README.md

-# Playing around with the spotify api
+# backend for the spotify app